 In United States v.
 X-Citement Video, 513 U.S. 64, 77-78 (1994), the United States Supreme Court held that the "knowingly" requirement in Section 2252A extends to the minority status of the person depicted in the image and the fact that the image depicted sexually explicit conduct.
 See also United States v.
 Malik, 385 F.3d 758, 760 (7th Cir.
 2004); United States v.
 Rogers, 474 F. App'x 463, 476-77 (7th Cir.
 2012).

-18 U.S.C. § 2252A(a)(4)(B) SALE OR POSSESSION WITH INTENT TO SELL OF CHILD PORNOGRAPHY IN INTERSTATE OR FOREIGN COMMERCE-ELEMENTS

-[The indictment charges the defendant[s] with] [Count[s] - of the indictment charge[s] the defendant[s] with] [sale of; possession with intent to sell] child pornography.
-In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly [sold; possessed with intent to sell] [the material identified in the indictment]; and - 2.
-[The material identified in the indictment] is child pornography; and - 3.
-The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and - 4.
-The [material identified in the indictment] has been [mailed; shipped or transported using a means or facility of interstate or foreign commerce; shipped or transported in or affecting interstate or foreign commerce by any means, including by computer; produced using materials that have been mailed, or using materials that have been shipped or transported in or affecting interstate or foreign commerce by any means, including by computer].
+18 U.S.C. § 2252A(a)(7) PRODUCTION WITH INTENT TO DISTRIBUTE AND DISTRIBUTION OF ADAPTED CHILD PORNOGRAPHY- ELEMENTS [The indictment charges the defendant[s] with] [Count[s] - of the indictment charge[s] the defendant[s] with] [production with the intent to distribute; distribution] of adapted child pornography.
+In order for you to find [the; a] defendant guilty of this count, the government must prove each of the [four] following elements beyond a reasonable doubt: 1.
+The defendant knowingly [produced with the intent to distribute; distributed] [the material identified in the indictment]; and 2.
+[The material identified in the indictment] is child pornography [consisting of; including] an adapted or modified depiction of an identifiable minor; and 3.
+The defendant knew both that the material depicted one or more minors and that the minor[s] were engaged in sexually explicit conduct; and 4.
+[The material identified in the indictment] has been [produced; distributed] by any means, including a computer, in or affecting interstate or foreign commerce.
 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].
 If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-"Child pornography" is defined in Pattern Instruction 18 U.S.C. § 2256(8).
+Committee Comment "Child pornography" is defined in Pattern Instruction 18 U.S.C. § 2256(8).

 "Interstate/foreign commerce" is defined in a pattern instruction that follows the instructions related to 18 U.S.C. § 1465.

-"Sexually explicit conduct" is defined in Pattern Instruction 18 U.S.C. $\S$ 2256(2)(B).
+"Identifiable minor" is defined in Pattern Instruction 18 U.S.C. \S 2256(9).